Looking at Death

 I tried to convince some Thai friends to go with me.
 One said, “No way.
 I won’t be able to sleep at all if I go.”
 The other said, “I will go with you but I will wait outside.
 There will be too many ghosts in there.”
 I made the trip alone.
 I am sure they thought I was nuts.

-The Museum of Forensic Medicine sits nestled in the gigantic mazes110601k1.jpg of Siriraj Hospital in Bangkok.
+The Museum of Forensic Medicine sits nestled in the gigantic mazes of Siriraj Hospital in Bangkok.
 I had major difficulties reaching my destination.
 I accidentally ended up touring the emergency room.
 About 27 patients in outdated stretchers with gigantic wheels were waiting to be admitted.
 After somehow walking through the cardiac and nephrology departments, past the prescription pick-up counter, and accidentally back out onto the street, I finally reached the museum.
 Up the stairs I went.

 It was four times more gruesome than I expected.
 My roommate in college was a medical student and I used to check out the cadaver she was working on with no problem.
 I have been to my fair share of open casket venues.
 I have seen car accident victims.
 The Museum of Forensic Science topped them all.
 I started to wonder if eating lunch before my arrival was such a good idea.

-Skeletons, mummified bodies, the bloody shirts of stab wound victims, ropes used in hangings, preserved body parts and deformed children, autopsy kits, amputated legs, bones,110601k2.jpg teeth, preserved skin with tattoos, bullet casings, and bloody knives cluttered the shelves.
+Skeletons, mummified bodies, the bloody shirts of stab wound victims, ropes used in hangings, preserved body parts and deformed children, autopsy kits, amputated legs, bones, teeth, preserved skin with tattoos, bullet casings, and bloody knives cluttered the shelves.
 There was also a collection of gruesome photographs showing shootings, stabbings, overdoses, suicides, and accidental electrocutions.
 A variety of ruptured but preserved organs were also available for viewing.

 Also on display was the mummified body of the notorious executed child abductor named Si Quey.
 He believed that eating children’s organs would grant him eternal life.
 He stood upright in a glass case with a metal pan under his feet to catch the dripping moisture.
 A black and white photograph of Si Quey while alive was attached to the side of the case.
 He looked deranged indeed.

 Some people stared at the displays with fascination, others with disgust.
 Some got up very close while others kept their distance.
 The thing that struck me the most about the viewing audience was the fact that many parents had brought their children along.
-I counted 29 adults and 19 children in110601k3.jpg attendance.
+I counted 29 adults and 19 children in attendance.
 One drunkard was asleep on the bench.

 I assumed that the parents had brought the children along as part of a religious upbringing.
 Buddhism teaches that life is impermanence.
 Monks often meditate with skeletons, corpses, or inside cremation ovens as part of their religious training.
 Nevertheless, it was uncanny to watch living children gazing at dead children.